IkarosKappler/plotboilerplate/README.md

  * Rename BezierPath.adjustCircular to .isCircular, because cirularity does not only affect vertex adjustment.
  * The inverse-functions are called Vertex.inv() but Vector.inverse().
 Harmonize this.
  * CubicBezierCurve.getTangentAt(number) and .getTangent(number) return Vertex, why not a Vector?
+ * Add a pointDeleted event handler to PB?
+Would be helpful to delete objects outside the PB when their associated points are deleted by the user.

 ## Browsers support